 Among the three most common types of trout – brown, rainbow, and brook – rainbow trout make the best species for aquaponics due to their hardiness.
 Rainbow trout can withstand the varying conditions an aquaponics system will present.

-They are considered a cold water fish and thrive in temperatures between 55 and 65 degrees F. They require a pH range between 6.7 and 7.7.
+They are considered cold-water fish and thrive in temperatures between 55 and 65 degrees F. They require a pH range between 6.7 and 7.7.

 Trout can grow to about 15 inches in 9 months but require a large lank for them to grow in.
 Also, they require an oxygen saturation of at least 5.5mg/L. Stocking density is something to pay close attention to so as to make sure that there's adequate oxygen for all the fish.